dart-lang/language/working/augmentation-libraries/feature-specification.md

 *declarations*, to check whether the type hierarchy is well formed and the class modifiers are as required, before the static semantics have even introduced *types* yet.
-We modify those predicates to apply to a stack of augmenting and base declarations as follows:
+We modify those predicates to apply to a stack of augmenting declarations and an introductory declaration as follows:

 *   A a non-empty *stack* of syntactic class declarations, *C*, has a declaration *D* as *declared super-class* if: